tenoxui/tenoxui/README.md

 <div class="flex center">...</div>
 ```

-The `div` above will have style of :
+The `div` above will have same style as :

 ```css
 div {